ory/kratos/docs/versioned_docs/version-v0.3/guides/zero-trust-iap-proxy-identity-access-proxy.md

 The
 [Allowed Authenticator](https://www.ory.sh/docs/oathkeeper/pipeline/authz#allowed)
 simply allows all users to access the URL.
-Since we don't have RBAC or ACL in place for this example, this will be enough.
+Since we don't have Role-based access control (RBAC) or an Access Control list (ACL) in place for this example, this will be enough.

 ```yaml title="contrib/quickstart/oathkeeper/.oathkeeper.yml"